Y-Xiang-hub/Bitcoin-Address-Behavior-Analysis/README.md

 *NOTE: WE WILL UPLOAD THE CORE CODE AFTER OUR PAPER IS ACCEPTED.*

 This project is the source code of our dataset [BABD-13](https://www.kaggle.com/datasets/lemonx/babd13) on Kaggle.
-The research paper of this project can be found on [BABD: A Bitcoin Address Behavior Dataset for Address Behavior Pattern Analysis](https://arxiv.org/abs/2204.05746).
+The research paper of this project can be found on [BABD: A Bitcoin Address Behavior Dataset for Pattern Analysis](https://arxiv.org/abs/2204.05746).
 If you find our work is helpful for your research, please consider citing it as:

     @article{xiang2022babd,
       title={BABD: A Bitcoin Address Behavior Dataset for Pattern Analysis},